-Lessee's Brokerage Firm NAI Northern California License No. Is the broker of (check one): the Lessee; or the Lessee and Lessor (dual agent).
+Lessee's Brokerage Firm NAI Northern California License No. Is the broker of (check one): the Lessee; or both

 Lessee's Agent Douglas Sharpe License No. is (check one): the Lessee's Agent (salesperson or broker associate); or both the Lessee's Agent and the Lessor's Agent (dual agent).